Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 * .BED - genomic regions
 * .BIGWIG - signal tracks

-We will cover the utiliazation of some of the other file types in another lesson, but the range of file formats supported by IGV means it is able to facilitate exploration and visualization of virtually all types of genomics data generated from diverse experimental procedures, for example:
+We will cover the utilization of some of the other file types in another lesson, but the range of file formats supported by IGV means it is able to facilitate exploration and visualization of virtually all types of genomics data generated from diverse experimental procedures, for example:

 **Reference genomes and annotations**
 The IGV server also hosts a number of reference genomes and annotations, meaning you do not need to load your own genome from a file for many model organisms.
 You can view the list of hosted genomes on their website [here](http://software.broadinstitute.org/software/igv/Genomes).
 IGV also provide access to data from large consortia-scale projects such as [*ENCODE*](https://www.encodeproject.org/), [*1000 Genomes*](https://www.internationalgenome.org/home), and [*The Cancer Genome Atlas (TCGA)*](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).